Willie169/Android-Non-Root/README.md

 -display none \
 -cdrom ~/debian-12.7.0-amd64-DVD-1.iso
 ```
+Adjust `hostfwd` as needed.
+In the above command, `tcp` specifies the TCP protocol for the forwarding rule, `::2222` indicates that on the host machine, TCP connections to port 2222 will be forwarded, and `-:22` indicates that these connections will be forwarded to port 22 (the default SSH port) on the guest virtual machine.
 Change the `debian_amd64.qcow2` to the real file name.
 Change the `debian-12.7.0-amd64-netinst.iso` to the real ISO path. `20G` indicates 20GB disk image.
 You can adjust the size as needed.\
 Make it executable:
 ```
 chmod +x install-qemu.sh